HU-TI-DEV/slidev-theme-ti/README.md

-# slide-theme-hu
+# slide-theme-ti

-Derived from slidev-theme-academic for Hogeschool Utrecht.
+Derived from slidev-theme-hu for Hogeschool Utrecht.
 - Following README will not be accurate for everything.
 - Not all layouts work well with HU corporate identity.